In a Nutshell:

 An Image of Grit Freedom Chair: Push for Grit Freedom Chair Reviews

-Before we get too far here in our GRIT Freedom Chair review, we should make mention of the fact that there are actually five variants of the chair: The 3.0 (the one we’re reviewing here), Hemi, Forward, Spartan, and Push.
+Before we get too far in our GRIT Freedom Chair review, we should mention five variants of the chair: the 3.0 (the one we’re reviewing here), Hemi, Forward, Spartan, and Push.

 The other four models are minor variations on the 3.0 theme and built with specific subsets of users in mind, in particular: